 What Causes Physician Burnout?
 Can It Be Avoided?
 Written by Jeff Tormey on October 29, 2020.
 Posted in Connect.
 It’s no secret that doctors have a tough job.
 Despite this, most physicians are happy and proud to call themselves medical doctors.
 For this reason, the subject of physician burnout has been studied and explored by many people, including physicians themselves, who are looking to find a solution to the problem.
 Doctors make many decisions every day, and these decisions have a wide ranging effect on their patients, nurses and administrators who work with them, and their practice as a whole.
 These decisions can weigh on a physician and slowly cause them to burn out.
 But what is it about these decisions and circumstances that cause physician burnout?
-Sequence Health is here to delve into it in depth.
+Guideway Care is here to delve into it in depth.
 What Does Physician Burnout Look Like?
 Medicine has some taboos and stigmas that may seem strange to those who are on the outside.
 Mental health strategies, stress management, and preventing burnout are not taught to new doctors, and they’re often not taken seriously despite the stakes.
 There’s an unspoken feeling that seeking help for burnout is a sign of weakness or incompetence.
 After all, if other doctors don’t need it, I shouldn’t need it!
 Despite this, physician burnout is unbelievably common.
 It’s estimated that 1 in 3 physicians are experiencing burnout at any given time.
 It’s also very well known among physicians, who are acutely aware of the stresses that the job presents.
 Burnout has three main symptoms, described by the Maslach Burnout Inventory.
 They are: Exhaustion.
 This symptom is an obvious one, but it’s characterized by abnormally low energy levels and fatigue that doesn’t seem to go away.
 Depersonalization.
 This happens when the physician starts to emotionally disconnect, but not because they lack compassion: it’s because connecting emotionally is simply too exhausting.
 Lack of efficacy.
 This happens when the physician starts to question the purpose or the impact that they have.
 What Causes Physician Burnout?
 Long hours.
 Physicians are no stranger to working long hours, but doing so for years without any reprieve can have some serious consequences.
 This becomes worse when physicians feel like their work lacks purpose or if they spend too much time on tasks that don’t directly contribute to patient outcomes.
 Focusing on non-patient-related tasks.
 When you run a medical practice, you run a business.
 In any business, there is work that needs to be done that doesn’t have any direct relation to serving customers.
 Doctors go into the profession, in part, because they want to make a difference in the lives of their patients.
 When their focus moves away from that, the toil can really build up.
 Read more : 4 Tips To Grow Your Medical Practice Life stress.
 Sometimes, life gets stressful.
 These stresses can be related to positive things, such as a new relationship, purchasing a home, or having a child.
 Or, these stresses can be negative, such as a divorce, a lawsuit, or dealing with an illness or death in the family.
 Doctors usually use their home time to recover from the stresses of the job, but when they’re unable to do that, they burn out.
 How Can Burnout Be Avoided?
 Invest in mental health.
 Even though doctors don’t like to seem weak, investing in mental health doesn’t mean that you are weak.
 Plus, you don’t have to tell anyone!
 Investing in mental health could mean starting a meditation or exercise routine, seeing a therapist, or getting psychiatric help.
 It’s entirely up to you, but making sure your mental health is good can help prevent burnout from taking hold.
 Read more : Exploring the Role of Healthcare Call Centers in Mental Health Support Invest in making your practice more efficient.
 Doctors often burn out because they’re spending too much time on tasks unrelated to patient care.
 Eliminating or delegating as many of these tasks as possible can help reduce the likelihood of burnout.
 This, in turn, can help you work fewer hours and spend more time doing the work you love.

 The Impact of Technology in the Healthcare Industry Written by Jeff Tormey on October 22, 2020.
 Posted in Connect.
 The healthcare industry is known for being somewhat slow to adapt new technologies, but this reputation is simply untrue.
 Healthcare has actually taken on some new technologies much earlier than other, larger industries have.
 And these technological advances have made great strides in the fields of healthcare and medicine.
 In this article, we’re going to discuss some of the more impressive impacts of technology in healthcare.
 Examples of Technological Advances in Healthcare Digitization of health records When computers were first introduced, one of the first things that people considered was to digitize health records for the entire healthcare industry.
 Of course, health record digitization came about very slowly due to HIPAA regulations, the cost of installation and training, and computer security requirements.
 However, most peoples’ health records in the USA are digitized and are accessible with the click of a button.
 Now, we have patient portal systems that hospitals and practices can use to allow their patients to access their own medical records, securely, from the comfort of their own home!
 Robotics Where robotics has really shined in recent years is surgery.
 Now, some surgeons are currently utilizing robotic technologies combined with laparoscopy in order to perform surgery with a precision never seen before.
 This increased precision can help reduce recovery times, lower procedure costs, and make some procedures much more accessible.
 Artificial Intelligence and Virtual Reality These are still in their infancy when it comes to healthcare.
 However, the potential is astounding for both of these technologies.
 Artificial intelligence and the use of machine learning have allowed for amazing advances in the field of cancer detection, among others.
 Virtual reality has the potential to transform several aspects of healthcare and medicine, including mental health, restoring sense perceptions in those who have lost them, providing effective telehealth, and much more.
 Make your processes more efficient.
 As you grow, bottlenecks in your operation will be exposed.
 Investing inefficiencies early will help you scale up effectively and will allow you to take on larger patient loads early on.
 You want to make sure that your administrators, nurses, physicians, and other staff are able to do their jobs effectively.
 Invest in technology to make it easy for your staff to access medical records, input charts, access lab results, and communicate with other practices for patient referrals.
 How Technology Has Changed Healthcare Increased efficiencies It’s no secret that healthcare has always been noted for its inefficiencies.
 But thanks to technology, many of these inefficiencies have either gone away or improved significantly.
 Insurance claims are processed much faster.
 Physicians have much easier access to reference tools and the latest scientific literature.
 Prescriptions can be filed nearly immediately, with the medicine available for pickup almost as soon as the patient can arrive at the pharmacy.
 The computerization of healthcare has also made administrative jobs much more efficient as well.
 Although there’s still a long way to go, accessing files and information is so much quicker and has resulted in time and money savings on the order of millions of hours and billions of dollars.
 Improved communication Communication, particularly between medical practices, has become a lot better.
 In the past, if a physician wanted to refer a patient or get help, they’d have to call the other physician’s back line.
 Now, physicians can communicate securely with automatic logs of their conversations for easier reference.
 They can also make use of telehealth activities and an active patient portal.
 Easier access to medical records Although some electronic medical record (EMR) software is difficult to use and can cause problems and frustrations, it’s obvious that it’s much easier for patients and other physicians to get access to medical records when they need them.
 These medical records have also become more comprehensive, reducing the need to hunt down charts and test results.